codemagic-ci-cd/codemagic-docs/content/yaml-publishing/google-play.md

 Codemagic enables you to automatically publish your app either to one of the predefined tracks on Google Play or to your custom closed testing tracks.

-In order to do so,a service account is required when setting up publishing to Google Play.
+In order to do so, a service account is required when setting up publishing to Google Play.
 The service account JSON key file must be added to Codemagic to authenticate with these services.

 ## Setting up Google Play API access